Daniel’s Prophecy of the 70 Weeks

 The Spirit of the Master Yehovah is upon Me, because Yehovah has anointed Me to bring good news to the meek.
 He has sent Me to bind up the broken-hearted, to proclaim release to the captives, and the opening of the prison to those who are bound, to proclaim the acceptable year of Yehovah, and the day of vengeance of our Elohim, to comfort all who mourn, to appoint unto those who mourn in Tsiyon: to give them embellishment for ashes, the oil of joy for mourning, the garment of praise for the spirit of heaviness.
 And they shall be called trees of righteousness, a planting of Yehovah, to be adorned.
 (Isa 61:1-3)

 In Jer 11:2-4, the prophet Yirmeyahu was sent by YHVH to Israel with a warning of the curse in Deu_27:26 for those who do not establish the words of Torah.
-Yirmeyahu prophesied to Israel that this curse would come upon them in the form of the seventy-year Babylonian captivity (Jer_25:9-12, Jer_26:6-7).
+Yirmeyahu prophesied to Israel that this curse would come upon them in the form of the seventy-year Babylonian captivity (Jer 25:9-12, Jer 26:6-7).
 But Yirmeyahu also prophesied to the people that at the end of these seventy years, He would bring them back into the land (Jer 29:10).
-In connection with this return Yirmeyahu speaks of a Renewed Covenant or more properly translated: Covenant of Renewal in Jer_31:31-34.
+In connection with this return, Yirmeyahu speaks of a Renewed Covenant or Covenant of Renewal in Jer 31:31-34.
 At the end of this seventy years of curse, we reach the time of the prophecy in Daniel 9.

 Why would the Messiah come seven years before the end of the 490-year curse?
 The understanding of the present author concerning the prophecy of the 70 Weeks is that in order for the curse to end, the people of Israel would have to repent and turn back to Torah.
-This repentance would need to manifest itself by the keeping of the Sabbath of the Land (the reason why they were exiled in the first place) but in order for the people to do this, they would need seven years for repentance prior to the Covenant.
+This repentance would need to manifest itself by the keeping of the Sabbath of the Land (the reason why they were exiled in the first place).
+In order for the people to do this, however, they would need seven years for repentance prior to the Covenant.

-Dan 9:25 in the prophecy of the 70 Weeks shows that the countdown of the 7 + 62 sevens would start on the day when permission is given to reconstruct the city of Yerushalayim.
+Dan 9:25 in the prophecy of the 70 Weeks shows that the countdown of the 7 + 62 sevens will start on the day a permission is given to reconstruct the city of Yerushalayim.
 When was the command to rebuild Yerushalayim issued?

 And the elders of the Yehudim were building, and they were blessed through the prophesying of Haggai the prophet and Zekaryah son of Iddo.
 And they built and finished it, according to the decree of the Elah of Israel, and according to the decree of Koresh, and Dareyavesh, and Artahshashta king of Persia.